Karadeniz Ereğli: History

 Karadeniz Ereğli was originally a Greek city in ancient times known as Heraclea Pontica after the Greek mythical hero Heracles.
 The Turkish name Karadeniz Ereğli or colloquially Karadeniz Ereğlisi means 'Ereğli at the Black Sea', which distinguishes it from other places called Ereğli such as Konya Ereğlisi and Marmara Ereğlisi.

 It was founded as a Megarian colony, which soon subjugated the native Mariandynians and extended its power over a considerable territory.
 It was the birthplace of Heraclides Ponticus.
 According to Greek mythology, the cave guarded by the three-headed dog Cerberus is located near the town.
 For his final quest, Heracles is tasked with entering the cave and capturing Cerberus.

 The prosperity of the city, rudely shaken by the Galatians and the Bithynians, was utterly destroyed in the Mithridatic Wars.
 Then, Heraclea Pontica was part of the (Eastern) Roman Empire for more than 1000 years.

 The Turks ravaged the area after the Battle of Mantzikert in 1071.
 David Komnenos, brother of the ruler of Trebizond Alexios I of Trebizond, took Heraclea Pontica in 1205 and made it capital of his domain, called Paphlagonia; he lost it in 1214 to Theodore I Laskaris, who made it a major frontier bulwark.
 The Genoese had a colony there after 1261.
 When the Turks conquered Paphlagonia in 1360, the Genoese bought the city from the weakening Byzantine Empire.
 Heraclea developed as a trading centre of the Genoese, who settled there in large numbers.
 A ruined citadel on a height overlooking the town is a remnant of this period.
 The Italian name of the city was Pontarachia.
 The Genoese held the city until the Ottomans captured it after 1453.

 In the late 19th and early 20th century, Karadeniz Ereğli was part of the Kastamonu Vilayet of the Ottoman Empire.

-Facts
+Economy

 Modern Ereğli is the home of Erdemir, an important steel plant of Turkey.
 It has a large natural harbour, located in the lee of Baba Burnu and therefore one of the few geographically attractive places for a harbour on the western Black Sea coast of Turkey.

-Ereğli is well developed due to the presence of the steel plant and fishing is a major commercial activity in the city.
-Because of its Black Sea beach, Ereğli is a popular tourist destination locally.
+Transport

 The city does not have an airport (Erdemir has a small private field) or rail station, but can be reached by automobile or bus from Ankara, Istanbul and other places.

-In addition to its fishing and steel, Ereğli is also well known for its delicious Ottoman strawberry.

-The discoverer of the northern Turkish coalfields, Uzun Mehmet, lived in the Kestaneci Köyü ("Chestnut-seller Village") section of Ereğli.

-The International Love, Peace, Friendship, Culture and Art Festival is held every year in Karadeniz Ereğli.